-Descent from a King Cadwallader [King Cadwaladr (678)] has been claimed by the Blayney family through the line of Brochwel Ysgrithog, Prince of Powys [445] and also by the supposedly unrelated Keynsham (near Bristol) and Evesham (in Worcester) branches in England.
-I have been unable to confirm this claim [see here], nor have others [646].
-Lodge's "Peerage of Ireland" suggests a "direct line from CADWALLADER, a younger son of the Prince of Wales" [707].
+Descent from an ancient Welsh (Cambrian) King CADWALLADER [King Cadwaladr (678)] has been claimed by the Blayney family through the line of Brochwel Ysgrithog, Prince of Powys [445] and also by the supposedly unrelated Keynsham (near Bristol) and Evesham (in Worcester) branches in England.
+For some time I was unable to confirm this claim [see here], not even being sure which King Cadwallader (see below) or if it in fact referred to the "direct line from CADWALLADER, a younger son of the Prince of Wales" {Lodge's "Peerage of Ireland" [707]}.

-There are three possible candidates for this Cadwallader, King of Cambia,
+There were three possible candidates for this Cadwallader, King of Cambia,

-- Cadwaladr ap Meirchion, King of Meirionydd (born c.460) and
+1. Cadwaladr ap Meirchion, King of Meirionydd (born c.460) [A possible King Arthur but no direct Blayney link].

 Cadwalladr 1